Persian silk tree: care, flowering & overwintering of Albizia julibrissin

 Albizia julibrissin var. rosea is very similar in appearance [Photo: Philip Bird LRPS CPAGB/ Shutterstock.com]

-The Persian silk tree is most effective when planted as a solitary specimen.
-The best time for planting the silk tree is after the last frosts.
-Dig the planting hole generously and mix the excavated soil with sand or gravel to optimise permeability in clay-rich, heavy soils.
-After that, place the plant in the hole, press down and water.
+Aesthetically speaking, it is best to plant just one solitary Persian silk tree.
+The best time to plant it is after the last frosts around mid-May.
+To do this, first dig a generous planting hole.
+Mix the excavated soil with sand or gravel to optimise permeability in clay-rich, heavy soils.
+Then simply place the plant in the hole, press down and water everything in.

-Planting Persian silk tree in a container: The Albizia julibrissin varieties with a slightly lower growth height are particularly suitable as container plants.
-Especially in regions with harsher climates, this option is suitable for safe overwintering.
-To fill the large container, you should add a drainage layer of expanded clay at the bottom, then fill with a well-drained humus-rich substrate.
-For this purpose, for example, our Plantura Organic All Purpose Compost is ideal, which optimally supports the Persian silk tree in the growth phase with the already contained lime and magnesium fertiliser and organic fertiliser.
-The high humus content in our soil also causes a good water and nutrient supply, which makes the substrate ideal not only for container-grown plants but also for planting in the open ground.
+Planting a Persian silk tree in a container: Albizia julibrissin varieties with a slightly lower growth height are particularly suitable as container plants.
+Especially in regions with harsher climates, this option is ideal for safe overwintering.
+Start by creating a drainage layer of expanded clay at the bottom of the container, and then follow this with a well-drained, humus-rich soil.
+Our Plantura Organic All Purpose Compost is well-suited for this purpose, as it contains added lime and magnesium as well as organic fertiliser to optimally support your Persian silk tree throughout the growing period.
+Due to its high humus content, it is rich in nutrients and also retains water well, making it ideal for container and bed plants.

 Organic All Purpose Compost, 40L